 - Enhance instructional skills that foster inclusive teaching practices that accommodate the needs of students with diverse abilities, backgrounds, strengths, and experiences.

 - Act as a catalyst for innovation, creativity, and inclusive excellence by fostering ongoing exchanges and programming about teaching and learning.

 - Conduct innovative and evidence-based professional education/enrichment opportunities.

-- Facilitate learning communities, other forms of peer mentorship, and cross-disciplinary collaboration.
+- Convene learning communities, other forms of peer mentorship, and cross-disciplinary collaboration.

 - Promote curriculum reform by offering curriculum redesign services, including assistance with development of course and program-level learning goals and planning for effective student and program assessment.